 The World Tourism Organization (UNWTO) defines sustainable tourism as “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment, and host communities”.

 This year, Visit Fort Collins has recognized the ever-growing importance of sustainable tourism and has dedicated the month of April to do so.
 Our planet deserves more than April 22nd to be celebrated, that is why we are reframing Earth Day into Earth Month.
-For Earth Month 2021, Visit Fort Collins will explore different sectors of sustainable tourism.
-You will learn more about sustainable transportation, find out about our city’s sustainable business owners who are leading this initiative, and learn more about sustainable tourism!
+For Earth Month 2022, we have explored all the different sectors of sustainable tourism.
+Here you can learn more about sustainable transportation, our city’s sustainable business owners who are leading green initiatives, and learn more about sustainable tourism!
 This blog will serve as your “Sustainable Tourism Guide” to Fort Collins and we hope the resources provided help you travel in our city more responsibly.

 Sustainable Transportation refers to the range of mobility needs in a community that mitigates negative impacts on the surrounding environment.
 Traveling to, from, and around Fort Collins can easily be done in a sustainable way.
 After all, Fort Collins has been ranked as the Number One City in America for Cycling.
 What better way to celebrate this achievement than to experience it first-hand?
 Click here to learn more.

 Groome Transportation provides a shared-ride shuttle service between Fort Collins and the Denver airport while using cleaner-burning propane-powered vehicles.
 In 2019, Groome kept 29,000 tons of CO2 from making it into the atmosphere when compared to travelers driving their own personal vehicle to a hub airport.
 Not to mention, they reduce congestion and wear and tear on Colorado highways!